DylanVann/perfect-dark-mode/README.md

   }
 }

-.pdm-light {
+/* Styles for when light mode is enabled. */ .pdm-light {
   --color: black;
   --background: white;
 }

+/* Styles for when dark mode is enabled. */
 .pdm-dark {
   --color: white;
   --background: black;
 }

-:root {
+/* Default color and background. */
+/* If you add a color or background on other components (e.g. body or some custom Button) */ /* that will override these.
+You will need to change those styles to use these CSS variables. */ :root {
   color: var(--color);
   background: var(--background);